-In 2015, Fort Knox had a range of activities underway in the areas of production, construction, and permitting.
+In 2016, Fort Knox had a range of activities underway in the areas of production, construction, and permitting.
 In summary, these activities included:

-- Construction of Stage 5 of the Walter Creek Heap Leach was completed; - Construction of the Walter Creek Heap Leach Facility Barren Solution Booster Pump Station was completed; - Construction of the TSF Dam final 14-foot raise to elevation 1540 fmsl was completed; - Performed a Failure Modes and Effects Analysis for the TSF; - Performed a periodic dam safety inspection on the TSF dam; - Onsite land farming continued at the Yellow Pup Waste Rock Dump for the former Fish Creek Fuel Island decommissioning material; - Decommissioning of the 2013 Fuel Island was completed; - Onsite land farming was initiated at the Yellow Pup Waste Rock Dump for the 2013 Fuel Island decommissioning material; - Construction of the 2015 Fuel Island was completed; - Phase 8 pit stripping activities continued; - Mining of Phase 8 ore began; - The damaged Solo Creek Causeway was removed and replaced; - The existing Gil Causeway culvert was removed and replaced; - The existing culvert in Pond F outlet channel was removed and replaced; - Began discharge of non-contact, non-process groundwater from dewatering wells in accordance with APDES Permit No. AK0053643; - The Notice of Intent to Construct the Barnes Creek Heap Leach Dam submitted to ADNR; - The Notice of Intent for a Certificate of Approval to Modify the TSF Dam (AK00212) for the design review and construction of the TSF spillway submitted to ADNR; - The Notice of Intent for a Certificate of Approval to Modify the TSF Dam (AK00212) to raise the dam to elevation 1557 fmsl submitted to ADNR; - Began construction of a reverse osmosis (RO) treatment system for the non-contact, non-process groundwater from pit dewatering wells and; - True North reclamation completed in August 2012 and is under post-closure monitoring.
+- Completed construction of Stage 5 of the Walter Creek Heap Leach Facility; - Construction of Stage 6 Phase 1 & 2 of the Walter Creek Heap Leach Facility; - Construction of 10 feet of the TSF Dam's 17-foot raise to elevation 1,557 feet above mean sea level (fmsl);

+- Onsite land farming was completed at the Yellow Pup Waste Rock Dump for the former Fish Creek Fuel Island decommissioning material; - Onsite land farming continued at the Yellow Pup Waste Rock Dump for the 2013 Fuel Island decommissioning material from 2015; - Phase 8 pit stripping activities continued; - Mining of Phases 7 & 8 ore continued; - Completed construction of a reverse osmosis (RO) treatment system for the non-contact, non-process groundwater from pit dewatering wells, - Completed bench and pilot testing for TSF pond and intercept system water for a future water treatment system, and; - True North reclamation completed in August 2012 and is under post-closure monitoring.

-In 2016, the major activities planned include:
+In 2017, the major activities planned include: